monorkin/twice/README.md

 ## Setup

+**First**, make sure you have the following installed:
+1. Ruby 3.4 or newer
+2. Go 1.23 or newer
+3. Docker
+4. Docker Compose

-**First**, from the root of the project run `bin/setup`.
+**Second**, from the root of the project run `bin/setup`.

-This will do a couple of things needed to get the Registry to talk to Auth.
+This will setup the Registry and the Auth server so that they can talk to one another.
+And it will compile the CLI, and prepare it to be distributed using the Auth server.

-**Then**, in a separate terminal window run `docker compose up` to start the registry.
+**Third**, in a separate terminal window, from the `registry` directory, run `docker compose up` to start the registry.

 Check out the docker-compose.yml file to see how the registry is configured, and change it for your OS.

-**Finally**, in another terminal window enter the auth directory and
+**Fourth**, in another terminal window from the `auth` directory run:
-run:

 ```bash
 bundle